 Sherry Turkle is the Abby Rockefeller Mauzé Professor of the Social Studies of Science and Technology in the Program in Science, Technology, and Society at MIT, and the founding director of the MIT Initiative on Technology and Self.
 Professor Turkle received a joint doctorate in sociology and personality psychology from Harvard University and is a licensed clinical psychologist.
 Professor Turkle writes on the “subjective side” of people’s relationships with technology, especially computers.
 She is an expert on culture and therapy, mobile technology, social networking, and sociable robotics.

 Her newest book, The Empathy Diaries: A Memoir (Penguin Press, March 2021), ties together her personal story with her groundbreaking research on technology, empathy, and ethics.
 The Empathy Diaries was selected as a New York Times Book Review Editors' Choice and a New York Times Critics' Best Book of 2021.
+It also was awarded best memoir by the National Jewish Book Awards and best contemporary nonfiction by the New England Society.
 Her previous book, the New York Times bestseller, Reclaiming Conversation: The Power of Talk in a Digital Age (Penguin Press, October 2015), investigates how a flight from conversation undermines our relationships, creativity, and productivity.
 For media inquiries, go to http://sternspeakers.com/sherry-turkle.

 Previous works include four other books about evolving relationships in digital culture (Alone Together: Why We Expect More from Technology and Less from Each Other; The Second Self: Computers and the Human Spirit; Life on the Screen: Identity in the Age of the Internet; and Simulation and Its Discontents, and one book about the history of psychoanalysis, Psychoanalytic Politics: Jacques Lacan and Freud's French Revolution.
 Turkle has also edited several collections on how we use objects to think with, particularly in the development of ideas about science.
 These include Evocative Objects: Things We Think With; Falling for Science: Objects in Mind; and The Inner History of Devices.